|►||Talk to an Adviser|

 Economics Requirement (3 credits)

 The economics requirement is fulfilled by a relevant economics or economics-related course.
 The economics requirement is automatically satisfied for concurrent Business and Public Affairs students by course work in economics required for their professional degrees.
-It also is possible to take an economics course offered through a professional school even if you are not a student in that professional program.
-It is possible to have the requirement waived based on course work taken at another institution, but you must obtain written approval from the APC.
-If you are taking, or are planning to take, an economics or economics-related course at UW you should discuss with the APC if the course meets this requirement.
+It also is possible to take an economics course offered through a professional school if you are not a student in that professional program.
+It is possible to have the requirement waived based on course work taken at another institution, but you must obtain written approval from the GPC.
+If you are taking, or are planning to take, an economics or economics-related course at UW you should discuss with the GPC if the course meets this requirement.

 Quantitative Analysis Requirement (3 credits)